xoolive/traffic/docs/installation.rst

-The provided image runs with `poetry <https://python-poetry.org/>`__ which will set a proper environment with frozen version of dependencies, a desirable behavior when you run tests in continuous integration.
+The provided image runs with `poetry <https://python-poetry.org/>`__ which will set a proper environment with frozen version of dependencies, a desirable behaviour when you run tests in continuous integration.

 If your sit behind a proxy, the ``poetry install`` command which will run automatically when you first open the Docker container may fail: you may have